qubit-science-club/quantum_reinforcement_learning/README.md

 All parameters are in [results folder](./results/classical_DQL_sim_quantum/_BEST_1_layers_sigmoid_activation/).

 However this method is incomparably harder to obtain effective model for environment.
-Not only in terms of hyperparameters sensitivity, but also from training duration and only small amount of 'succesful' experiments i.e. model which has mean win ratio ~40%.
+Not only in terms of hyperparameters sensitivity, but also from training duration and only small amount of 'succesful' experiments i.e. model which has mean win ratio over 40%.
 Also to obtain 'succesful' model we need to stop in right place i.e. for smaller win ratio early stop condition, which does not guarantee optimal path.

 Interesting is, that models with 'real' quantum circuits (not simulated by neural network) were able to train, even if rarely.
 This shows that simulating quantum distributions for classical nerual networks can be tough.
 In our case particularly with: